The best Labor Day deals on Amazon right now | CNN Underscored

 TVs and electronics

-Turn your living room into a home theater with the Mooka Wifi Projector ($99.99, originally $125.99; amazon.com).
-You can also save 10% on the Toshiba 32-inch Smart HD TV ($179.99, originally $199.99; amazon.com), a compact and affordable TV that’s perfect for the bedroom or a kid’s room.
+Turn your living room into a home theater with the Mooka Wi-Fi Projector ($99.99, originally $125.99; amazon.com).
+You can also save 10% on the Toshiba 32-Inch Smart HD TV ($179.99, originally $199.99; amazon.com), a compact and affordable TV that’s perfect for the bedroom or a kid’s room.

-Amazon’s best-selling Fire 4K TV Stick ($37.99, originally $49.99; amazon.com) is marked down too, and is a must-have for streaming your favorite shows straight to your new device.
+Amazon’s bestselling Fire 4K TV Stick ($37.99, originally $49.99; amazon.com) is marked down too, and is a must-have for streaming your favorite shows straight to your new device.

 Laptops